 |

-| 4 | Lodge the report and target selection
+| 4 | Lodge the report and targets selection

 |

-Answering the Reporting Questionnaire
+Answering the Employer Questionnaire

 Policies

-- They provide employees specific entitlements or rights and define the limits (dos and don’ts) within which decisions must be made.
+- They provide employees with specific entitlements or rights and define the limits (dos and don’ts) within which decisions must be made.

 - They are widely communicated and available to all staff.